Chii1-chips/Chii1-chips/README.md

 #### Quote as of April 26 2026: "I collect people like they're uno cards" - me

+#### Quote as of May 7th 2026 "its like finding nemo in wheres waldo when i try to find a specific friend" - me

 <p align="center"> <img src="https://adriansblinkiecollection.neocities.org/dividers/vine27.gif" width="1000">

 # This is the end of this github page for NOW!!
 I may add stuff in the future, but for now?
 I need to take a break.